YCK970402/starter-hugo-academic/content/publication/age-related-differences-in-statistical-learning-of-non-adjacent-dependencies-evidence-from-erps/index.md

   - Chih Yeh
   - Hsin-Jen Hsu
   - Chia-Lin Lee
-publication: 29th Annual Meeting of the Cognitive Neuroscience Society.
+publication: Poster presented at the 29th Annual Meeting of the Cognitive Neuroscience Society.
 (April 23-26, San Francisco, CA, USA)
 abstract: "Detecting statistical regularities is key to language acquisition.
   Studies have shown that the capability of extracting statistical regularities from continuous strings such as speech exists in infancy and persists into